 Researchers at the National Cancer Institute discovered small-molecule compounds containing 1-hydroxy-2-oxo-1,8-naphthyridine moieties whose activity against HIV-1 integrase mutants confer resistance to currently approved INSTIs.
 These new compounds exhibit potent and selective activity against comprehensive and varied panels of INSTI-resistant mutants of HIV-1 integrase.
-Preliminary rodent efficacy, metabolic, and pharmacokinetic studies have been completed by the NCI researchers.
+Preliminary metabolic and pharmacokinetic studies have been completed by the NCI researchers.

 The National Cancer Institute (NCI) seeks partners to in-license or co-develop this class of compounds for therapeutic use.
 Parties interested in licensing the technology should submit an Application for Licensing, and seek detailed information from the Licensing and Patenting Manager indicated below.

-Co-development partners would apply under a Cooperative Research and Development (CRADA) to conduct pre-clinical studies that include lead optimization, in vitro and in vivo evaluation and preclinical development of a novel series of INSTIs for the treatment of infection by HIV-1 strains with resistance to currently available integrase inhibitors, including raltegravir and elvitegravir.
-Under the CRADA, further in vitro and in vivo ADME, as well as activity studies, will be conducted by the partner on current and optimized lead compounds using rodent and non-rodent models.
+Co-development partners would apply under a Cooperative Research and Development (CRADA) to conduct pre-clinical studies.
+Under the CRADA, further in vitro and in vivo ADME, as well as IND-enabling studies, will be conducted by the partner on current and optimized lead compounds.
 Efficacy studies in non-human primates of select compounds are needed and will be part of the CRADA program.
 The CRADA scope will also include all aspects of toxicity studies, and synthesis scale up under GMP of optimized lead compounds to support submission of a successful IND application.

-- HIV therapeutic for drug-resistant compounds of HIV-1 integrase
+- HIV therapeutic for drug-resistant mutants of HIV-1 integrase

 - Currently, the only INSTI effective against drug resistant mutants of HIV-1 integrase